gregmungall/amblog/README.md

 is secure:
 -   **Argon2:** Used as the password hasher.
 -   **Amazon EC2 Security Groups:** Used as virtual firewalls to control traffic to each instance.
-Restrict external access to the load balancer only.
+Public access is restricted to the load balancer only.
 -   **HTTPS:** The load balancer redirects HTTP requests to HTTPS ensuring encrypted communications only.